ecadlabs/taquito/docs/maps_bigmaps.md

 This example builds on the Ligo Lang Taco Shop learning resources.

-The storage of the contract used in the following example is a map where a key is a natural number (a `nat`), and a value is a pair composed of two values representing the quantity of stock and `tez` tokens, respectively.
+The storage of the contract used in the following example is a map where the key is a natural number (nat), and the value is a pair composed of two values representing the quantity of stock and `tez` tokens, respectively.
 The contract code is available [here](https://ligolang.org/docs/tutorials/get-started/tezos-taco-shop-smart-contract#making-sure-we-get-paid-for-our-tacos).
 In the example, the contract is originated with initial values using the `MichelsonMap` class' `set` method.

 <Tabs
 defaultValue="contractAPI"